karangnayaka/DBMS-lab---JSS/README.md

 with report.
 6. A view that shows models and year of cars that are involved in accident.
-7. A trigger that prevents a driver from participating in more than 3 accidents in a given year 2)Create a table for the structure Student with attributes as SID, NAME, BRANCH, SEMESTER, ADDRESS, PHONE, EMAIL, Insert atleast 10 tuples and performthe following operationsusing SQL.
+7. A trigger that prevents a driver from participating in more than 3 accidents in a given year
-a.
-Insert a new student
-b.
-Modify the address of the student based on SID
-c.
-Delete a student
-d.
-List all the students
-e.
-List all the students of CSE branch.
-f.
-List all the students of CSE branch and reside in Kuvempunagar.

 3. Consider the database schemas given below.